dpareasy/Assignment1/README.md

 ## System limitations ##

-As stated in [Assumptions](#Assumptions)., some assumptions have been made to simplify the development of the simulation.
+As stated in [Assumptions](#Assumptions), some assumptions have been made to simplify the development of the simulation.
 First of all, when the battery goes down the robot is automatically spowned in the recarging room instead of searching for the best path which connects it to the recharging site.
 Moreover, it is not possible to create any type of environment, indeed the number of rooms is strictly related to the number of corridors, since the main hypothesis made is that the number of rooms is equal for each corridor.

 ## Possible improvements ##